janikvonrotz/tudluk/bookshelf.md

 ![](https://images.gr-assets.com/books/1408303130l/375802.jpg)
-Title: Ender's Game (Ender's Saga #1)
+Title: Ender's Game
+Series: Ender's Saga #1
-Auhtor: Orson Scott Card
+Author: Orson Scott Card
 Comment: I saw the movie, but still managed to be suprised by the twisted ending.
 Orson Scrott's debut was a milestone in the history of science fiction books.
 Rating: 8/10
 ISBN: 0812550706